Sign up FAQs

 The first step is to choose your priority project(s) which you would like to fundraise for, and visit when in Masaka.
 There’s heaps of info available on our project pages to get you inspired.
 Pick a cause you’re passionate about – not only will it help your fundraising; it will keep you going on race day when you need it most!
 If you want to also fundraise for another charity close to your heart, you can split the funds between the Masaka projects and your chosen charity up to 50:50!

-After that, share your page as widely as possible.
-We’re going to send you lots and lots of ideas about how to fundraise quickly, effectively and with minimal hassle!
+After that, tell as many people as possible.
+You’re changing lives in Uganda and taking on the challenge of a lifetime – people will want to support you!
+We’re going to send you lots and lots of ideas about how to fundraise quickly, effectively and with minimal hassle too.

 The Projects Supported by The Uganda Marathon